Meet Our Testing Team

 This review will explore everything you need to know about the Brooklyn Aurora, but sometimes seeing a mattress in action gives you a better idea of what it offers.
-Watch the video below to see the Tuck testing team put the Aurora through its paces and learn more about their findings.
+Watch the video below to see our testing team put the Aurora through its paces and learn more about our findings.

-Tuck’s testing team conducted an extensive evaluation of the Aurora Mattress.
-Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
+Our testing team conducted an extensive evaluation of the Aurora Mattress.
+This review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.

 Our performance criteria and ratings for the bed are listed in the table below.